What are houses and house points?

 House points encourage a team ethos across the school and allow pupils of all ages to have a common goal.

-Every pupil, from Reception to Year 6, are sorted into one of the four house.
+Every pupil, from Reception to Year 6, are sorted into one of the four houses.
 The four houses are based on the continents:

 Each house is represented by a colour (brown, red, white and blue) and is displayed in the school hall.